ICR-SC/good-practice/docs/good/tuesday.md

 - Using GitHub and ICR GitLab for remote collaboration
 - Integrating Git with VSCode and GitHub Desktop
 - Best practices for team coding and project management
+- Choosing a license in GitLab and GitHub

 ---